nicfel/Mascot-Tutorial/README.md

 ### Set the clock model (Clock Model)

 For rapidly evolving viruses, the assumption of a strict molecular clock is often made, meaning that the molecular clock is the same on each branch of the phylogeny.
-To dicrease the burnin phase, we can set the initial value to 0.005.
+To decrease the burnin phase, we can set the initial value to 0.005.

 <figure>
 	<a id="fig:example1"></a>